top of page

-Organisations rarely fail due to lack of talent or effort.
-They struggle due to lack of work flow.
-Task duplication, fragmented information and slow decision pathways reduce effective capacity, increase cost and constrain scalability.
-For CEOs, these issues have direct commercial implications: they erode margins, slow time-to-market, weaken customer experience, elevate operational risk and force headcount expansion rather than productivity gains.
-All of that leads to organisational loss of agility, speed and therefore ability to compete.
+Organisations rarely fail due to a lack of talent or effort.
+They often struggle because of inefficient workflows.
+Task duplication, fragmented information, and slow decision pathways reduce effective capacity, increase costs, and constrain scalability.
+For CEOs, these issues have direct commercial implications: they erode margins, slow time-to-market, weaken customer experience, elevate operational risk, and force headcount expansion rather than productivity gains.
+All of this leads to a loss of agility, speed, and ultimately, the ability to compete.

 A major European productivity study found that employees lose an average of 15 hours (nearly 40%) per week due to inefficient processes (Ricoh Europe, 2019).
-The same study reported that 60% of decision makers and 44% of office workers experienced errors due to outdated or fragmented information.
-In the UK context, organisational complexity tied to inefficient processes, disconnected systems and tool sprawl has been estimated to cost enterprises up to £32 billion per year in lost productivity, rework and employee fatigue, with productivity drag estimated at around 7% of annual revenue (Freshworks/ITPro, 2025).
+The same study reported that 60% of decision-makers and 44% of office workers experienced errors due to outdated or fragmented information.
+In the UK context, organisational complexity tied to inefficient processes, disconnected systems, and tool sprawl has been estimated to cost enterprises up to £32 billion per year in lost productivity, rework, and employee fatigue.
+The productivity drag is estimated at around 7% of annual revenue (Freshworks/ITPro, 2025).

 Decision bottlenecks further compound the issue.
-McKinsey’s State of Organisations research (2023) highlights that decision latency is a top barrier to scalability in knowledge-intensive firms, noting that companies with faster decision-making are more likely to achieve above-peer performance across financial and operational metrics.
+McKinsey’s State of Organisations research (2023) highlights that decision latency is a top barrier to scalability in knowledge-intensive firms.
+Companies with faster decision-making are more likely to achieve above-peer performance across financial and operational metrics.

 Considering the above, process design becomes strategic infrastructure.
 CEOs who ignore organisational friction eventually pay for it, both financially and by losing to competition.